Main Mall: Decline

-In 1974, South Hills Mall opened five miles from the Main Mall off Route 9 in the southern part of the Town of Poughkeepsie.
-The opening of the mall led to an exodus of both shoppers and businesses from downtown.
-Over the next several years, many more businesses either closed their doors or relocated elsewhere and the Main Street area developed problems with homelessness and vagrancy.
-The final straw came in early 1981 when Poughkeepsie fixture Luckey Platt department store closed its large location on the east end of the Mall at Academy Street.
-Shortly after the Luckey Platt closure, the Dutchess County Department of Social Services moved their offices to a location on the opposite side of the mall from that building.
-As seen with indoor malls and outdoor strip malls, the loss of a primary commercial store anchor played a role in the Main mall's decline during the 1980s.
+In the years after the new mall's debut, many retailers either closed their downtown locations or relocated to the suburbs.
+This exacerbated problems with vagrancy and homelessness around Main Street.

+The opening of South Hills Mall in 1974, an indoor mall located in the Town of Poughkeepsie five miles south of the Main Mall, precipitated a decline of the Main Mall and surrounding City of Poughkeepsie downtown area over the following decade.
+South Hills Mall, located off Route 9, drew both shoppers and businesses away from central City of Poughkeepsie's downtown.

+The closure of the Luckey Platt & Company Department Store on Academy Street in early 1981, one of the City of Poughkeepsie's iconic retailers, dealt a final blow to the Main Mall.
+The loss of this major commercial anchor, as seen with other indoor and strip malls, accelerated the decline of the Main Mall in the 1980s.
+Later that year, the Dutchess County Department of Social Services relocated their offices to the South Hills Mall on the opposite side from the former Luckey Platt building.
+The departure of the county government offices further evidenced the shifting vitality from the City of Poughkeepsie downtown to the suburban mall.

+In addition, a second shopping mall, the Poughkeepsie Galleria, also located in the Town of Poughkeepsie was opened in 1987.

 Later years

 With the election of mayor Colette Lafuente in 1995, the future of the Main Mall was brought into question.
 Lafuente had a plan to revitalize the City of Poughkeepsie by a process that would replace blighted areas with new housing and businesses.
 A native to the area, Lafuente had an intention to plant the seeds that would return Main Street to its prominence and such a plan would involve the elimination of the Main Mall.

+Governor George Pataki visited Poughkeepsie on September 15, 2000 to announce a $1 million dollar state grant to reopening the section of Main Street to vehicles.

 In early 2001, the Main Mall was closed and Main Street between Catharine/Academy and Market streets was reconstructed as a two-lane street with ample on-street parking; the remaining business in what had been the mall stayed open during the construction.
 The Main Mall officially went into history in November 2001 when Main Street was once again made whole.
 With the removal of the mall downtown Poughkeepsie began its recovery and is now attracting new businesses, stores, restaurants and galleries.